 A meeting with Irina Bokova

-Today our students from 7th to 11th grade were honored to meet Mrs. Irina Bokova – Director-General of UNESCO.
+Today our students from 7th to 11th grade were honored to meet Mrs. Irina Bokova – Permanent representative of Bulgaria to UNESCO.

 Mrs. Bokova is born in Sofia and graduated from the English Language School in Sofia and the Moscow State University of International Relations.
 Her political career includes participation in the National Round Table for transition to democracy of Bulgaria in her capacity as a Co-founder of the Democratic Union of Women.
 She was a member of the Parliament in the 7th Great National Assembly and signed the new constitution of Bulgaria.

 Afterwards she served as a Deputy-Minister of Foreign Affairs, Ambassador of Bulgaria to France, Monaco, and UNESCO – United Nations Educational, Scientific and Cultural Organisation and a Secretary to the State Committee for European Integration.

 In 2009 Mrs. Irina Bokova was assigned the position of Director-General of UNESCO.
 She was the first woman to lead the Organisation.
 In 2014 the Bulgarian Government nominated Mrs. Bokova for General Secretary of the United Nations Organisation and she was one of the most serious candidates for the position.